-Teen Rehab for Under 18
+Teen Rehab for Under 18 for Mental Health and Substance Abuse

 Added to the tendency for risky behavior, the teen brain responds differently to drugs and alcohol compared to an adult brain.
 In adolescence, the brain is still evolving, making the chemical response to a substance abuse more intense.
-Because of the specific differences between the adult addicted brain and a teen’s, it is important to seek rehab for under 18 youth where treatment is tailored for the needs of this age group.
+Because of the specific differences between the adult addicted brain and a teen’s, it is important to seek a treatment center and rehab for under 18 youth where treatment is tailored for the needs of this age group.

 How Teen Brains React to Drugs and Alcohol